spryker/spryker-docs/docs/scos/dev/glue-api-guides/202001.0/managing-carts/sharing-company-user-carts/sharing-company-user-carts.md

 {% info_block warningBox "Authentication" %}
 The endpoints provided by the API cannot be accessed anonymously.
 For this reason, you need to pass a user's authentication token in your REST requests.
 For details, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/{{page.version}}/authentication-and-authorization.html
-{% endinfo_block %}{target="_blank"}.)
+{% endinfo_block %}.)

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Shared Carts Feature Integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/shared-carts-feature-integration.html){target="_blank"}.
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Shared Carts Feature Integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/shared-carts-feature-integration.html).

 ## Shared Carts in Spryker
-Registered users can [share](/docs/scos/user/features/{{page.version}}/shared-carts-feature-overview.html){target="_blank"} the carts owned by them with other users in their company.
+Registered users can [share](/docs/scos/user/features/{{page.version}}/shared-carts-feature-overview.html) the carts owned by them with other users in their company.
 The feature can help them distribute the workload among their team members.

 To be able to manage shared carts, you need to impersonate customers as their respective **Company User Accounts**.
 Upon impersonation, you will receive a bearer token that can be used to access the endpoints provided by the API.